y-alzahrani/data-visualization-of-football-player-prices/README.md

 2. Football Summer Market: CSV file that contains information about players that transferred to new clubs in the summer of 2023, such as the transfer fee and their old and new clubs.

-3. 2022-2023 Football Player Stats: CSV file that contains the previous season’s (2022/23) statistics on players in the Big Five European leagues.
+3. 2022-2023 Football Player Stats: CSV file that contains the previous season’s (2022/23) statistics on players in the Big Five European leagues.
 These are the Premier League in England, La Liga in Spain, Serie A in Italy, Bundesliga in Germany, and Ligue 1 in France.

 The Python code involves cleaning the data into a presentable format for data visualization.

-# results
+# Results

+1. Players from England, France and Spain are the most expensive.
+2. The most expensive players are attack-oriented.
+3. The market value of players peaks at approximately the age of 24.
+4. There is a tremendous influx of wealth in the Premier League.
+It outsepnt every other major league in Europe in the summer of 2023 by a huge margin.